 In EMDR, clients process traumatic experience to the point of resolution.
 It helps desensitize the trauma, so that the related physical and emotional distress is reduced.
 Using EMDR techniques, your therapist can help you work on feelings and thoughts that come up with the trauma, and help you begin to think differently about yourself and the world in relation to the trauma.
 EMDR appears to stimulate a natural healing mechanism allowing for movement toward healing.

-Kayla Johnson, Ericka Martin, Matt Martin, Heather Merrill, and Grey Wiltshire are our on-site EMDR clinicians.
+Alyx Aiello, Sherese Cordova, Kayla Johnson, Ericka Martin, Matt Martin, and Heather Merrill are our on-site EMDR clinicians.
 Click HERE for online scheduling, call (360) 952-3070 or email at email@example.com.